rileytinianov/rileytinianov.github.io/_projects/Submersible/index.md

 ---
 layout: post
-title: Cause-and-Effect Vehicle
+title: Remote Submersible
-description:  I designed a Cause-and-Effect vehicle to be used by children with Cerebral Palsy in physical therapy settings.
-I led the design and manufacturing for the chassis, drivetrain, and electronic hardware.
-This was my senior Capstone project.
+description:  This project was made for my junior design class, where we were given a budget of $150 and 6 weeks to make something useful.
+I designed all things mechatronic, including motor/servo integration, circuit design, and the Arduino programming.
 skills:
-- Solidworks
-- Structural analysis
-- GD&T
+- PCB Manufacturing
-- System Integration
+- 3D Printing
-- PCB Design
+- Rapid Prototyping
-- Soldering
+- Arduino
-- CNC
+- Laser Cutting
-main-image: /therapistcontrols.jpg
+main-image: /Submarine_Front_Image.jpg
 ---

 ---